Obama sends jobs plan to Congress, eyes tax hikes

-WASHINGTON President Barack Obama sent his jobs bill to Congress on Monday and proposed paying for it by eliminating $467 billion (294 billion pound) in tax breaks for richer Americans and companies, meeting immediate resistance from Republicans.
+WASHINGTON President Barack Obama sent his jobs bill to Congress on Monday and proposed paying for it by eliminating $467 billion in tax breaks for richer Americans and companies, meeting immediate resistance from Republicans.

 The White House objective is to put lawmakers in a tight spot: Support Obama's jobs package or risk being portrayed as doing nothing to improve the economy heading into presidential and congressional elections in November 2012.